 The court set 7-9 August as the date for the next hearing.

-Baransu is also jailed pending trial in a separate case which concerns his reporting in 2013 on an alleged customs fraud involving genetically modified rice.
+Baransu is also jailed pending trial as part of a separate case concerning his reporting in 2013 on an alleged customs fraud involving genetically modified rice.
 The indictment accuses Baransu of “attempting to overthrow the government” and “membership in a terrorist organization.”

-Baransu is still in detention on remand in Silivri Prison in Istanbul, facing nearly a thousand years in jail as part of tens of different cases.
+Baransu is still in detention on remand in Silivri Prison in Istanbul, facing nearly a thousand years in jail as part of dozens of different cases.